-- 1. Submit a Certificate of Finance form and documentation to prove financial ability to meet the costs of tuition, lodging, food, fees, medical insurance, and personal expenses while studying at SWAU. - 2.
-Submit \$5,000.
+4. Submit \$5,000.
 Of that, \$4,000 is applied to the student's account, \$100 pays the SEVIS I-901 fee, and \$100 reserves a room in the residence hall (if needed).
 The remaining portion is held in reserve and returned at graduation or withdrawal if the account is paid in full.
 (Canadian citizens need only submit SEVIS and room reservation fees.)
-If an applicant does not register, all funds will be returned except a \$200 processing fee and the \$100 SEVIS fee. - 3.
-Submit a legible copy of a current passport, showing legal name.
+If an applicant does not register, all funds will be returned except a \$200 processing fee and the \$100 SEVIS fee.

+- 5. Submit a legible copy of a current passport, showing legal name. - GENERAL INFORMATION & POLICIES FOR INTERNATIONAL STUDENTS